cds-snc/digital-canada-ca/content/en/stories/calogero.md

 image: /img/cds/stories-calogero.jpg
 image-alt: "???"
 translationKey: calogero

 ---
 ## Mathematician.
-Soldier.
+Solider.
 Veteran.
 ## Also, software tester.

-Calogero’s experience protecting Canada’s interest across Europe was invaluable to our work.
-Thanks to his input, we delivered a simple, intuitive service for veterans.
+Calogero’s experience protecting Canada’s interests across Europe was invaluable to our work.
+Thanks to his input, we’ll deliver a simple, intuitive service for Veterans.
 When people inform how technology is made, it’s a formula for success.